 We arrived on a Sunday and spread out over the two beachfront campsites we had reserved.
 Behind us to our south was one of the most dysfunctional families ever to assemble on the campground.
 Highlights included many violent, drunken, profanity-laced verbal brawls and throw-downs, glasses of a potent blue punch, a young child named after a popular amoral television dwarf, and one family member mounting and briefly riding an Assateague pony at the water’s edge.

-Directly behind us, though, a woman and her dog (a big, lovable hound) were setting up camp, and it was not going well.
+Directly behind us, though, a much calmer and far more pleasant woman and her dog (a big, lovable hound) were setting up camp, and it was not going well.
 She had bought what was billed by Coleman as an “instant tent,” the idea being that you took it out of the bag, added a cross-pole at the top, lifted and voila!
 You have a tent.
-Except this one didn’t.
+Except she didn’t.

 When she got back long after sunset, she couldn’t have been more surprised and happy.
 She and her hound slept well that night.
 The next morning they joined us at our site for some lovely conversation.
-Then she thanked us, and they they headed home.
+Then she thanked us, and then headed home.

 A few days later, two Park Rangers approached us.
-I recognized them, and they probably recognized me.
+As it happened, I had a history with them.
 The day before, our then 12-year-old and his friend who he brought camping went out biking and ended up at the Assateague General Store.
-Somehow they ended up leaving separately.
-Our 12-year-old—let’s call him James—followed someone he assumed was his friend back into the park.
-His friend turned left toward Ocean City.
+Somehow they ended up leaving separately, and the friend went the wrong way and got lost.

-I guess that’s it.
-On Assateague, it seems perfectly natural to be good citizens to one another.
-Oh, and the Rangers confirmed my thoughts about her sleeping under the table.
+Oh, and the Rangers confirmed my thoughts about our neighbor sleeping under the table.
 Even under mosquito netting, they said, out there on the sand she and her dog would have been eaten alive.